WhisperingChaos/assert.source.sh/README.md

 #### assert_{true/false} '\<commandGenerate\> [\<argList\>] | assert_output_{true/false} [\<commandExpected\> [\<argList\>]]'
 A piped version of **assert_output_{true/false}**.
 This form is expained within the context of [**assert_output_true**](https://github.com/WhisperingChaos/assert.source.sh/blob/master/README.md#assert_output_true-commandexpected-arglist-inputdelim-commandgenerate-arglist).

-#### assert_halt
-After invoking this function, the next failure detected by an assertion will cause the current process to abruptly terminate with an error code of '1'.

-#### assert_continue
-After invoking this function, the current process will continue execution through failures detected by subsequent assertions.
-When assertion failures occur in this mode, the fact that a failure occurred is remembered.
-This is the default behavior of this assertion library.
-Once testing completes, the **assert_return_code_set** can be called to establish the return code value for the entire test.

 #### assert_bool_performant
 Implements the evaluation of **assert_true** within the current process - doesn't spawn a child process.
 Therefore, an incorrectly formed **\<bashTestEncapsulted\>** will terminate the current process.
 Also, an evaluation violating the constraint enforced by an assert is performed a second time in order to generate a useful message.
 The code attempts to limit this second evaluation to only environment variables, as evaluating other expressions, like those used to start a subprocess, may result in undesirable side effects when executed a second time.
 In general, limiting evaluation to only environment variables is usually sufficient to debug the assert failure.
 However, in certain situations, a more detailed evaluation of the expression can be produced using **assert_bool_detailed**